sergera/mc2-solidity/docs/StrategyPool.md

 _Description:_
 Should be called by the owner in case of an emergency, e.g. something that requires the creation of another Strategy Pool.

 ---

-#### `giveBackAssetsAfterTrade(IERC20[] assets, int256[] amounts)`

-Transfer assets and amounts to Pool.

-_Parameters:_
-- `assets`: Array of asset addresses to give the Pool.
-- `amounts`: Corresponding amounts of each asset remaining after trade.

-_Reverts if:_
-- `assets` and `amounts` array length mismatch.
-- any `amount` is zero.

-_Description:_
-Should be called by the owner after performing a trade.
-This call will unlock the `acquireAssetBeforeTrade` and `redeem`functions.
-This function also emits the `GiveBackAfterTrade` event, which can be listened to off-chain.

-_NOTE:_
-This function unlocks all functions that were locked with a `acquireAssetBeforeTrade` call.

----